Community Supported Agriculture

-This CSA farm directory lists Manitoba Community Supported Agriculture farms (also known as Community Shared Agriculture farms), their locations, contact information and websites.
-All CSA farmers in Manitoba can post their information on this directory, free of charge.
+This directory lists Manitoba Community Supported Agriculture (CSA) farms with contact information.
+All CSA farmers in Manitoba can list their information on this directory .

 CSA Box

-Farms offering CSA programs are a convenient, affordable way to eat healthy, local foods.
+CSA programs are a convenient, affordable way to eat healthy, local foods.
 The concept is simple: You subscribe to the farm of your choice, by paying for a “share” at the beginning of the season.
 Then your CSA farm grows a wide variety of fruits and vegetables throughout the growing season, and delivers the produce each week to a pick up location near you.
+Some programs have home delivery.

-With a CSA program, farmers are guaranteed the sale of their crop and their members enjoy a steady supply of freshly harvested, local, sustainably grown food.
+Farmers running a CSA are guaranteed the sale of their crop and their members enjoy a steady supply of freshly harvested, local, sustainably grown food.
 A typical CSA program runs 12 to 18 weeks, starting in mid to late June.
 While fruits and vegetables are most common, some CSA programs also offer eggs, honey, flowers, jams, poultry, and other meats.

 Peppers